patcon/nodescription.net-v2/notes.md

 It's perhaps a little like how we imagine "fast" AI might go awry.
 If we were to meet one, we might feel it's connecting with us on the front end.
-It's brows might furrow in the way that make us feel understood.
-It might respond in a way that we understand to mean it's _feeling_ for us, being aligned with us.
-But these are just the servos.
+Its brows might furrow in the way that make us feel understood.
+It might respond in a way that we understand to mean it's _feeling_ for us, becoming aligned with us.
+But these are just the movements of servos and the motions of human projection.
 The servos are not evil -- they are not good or bad.
 They are peripherals.
 They are serving something behind them.

 The octopus is an interesting creature.
-It has a brain that extends into its arms.
+It has a distributed brain that extends into its arms.
 It's central brain gives loose orders, but the limbs actually do some of the work of knowing what to do.
-In literature, it's common to wonder how alien an octopus consciousness might be.
+It seems to be a common curiosity, to wonder aloud how alien an octopus consciousness might be.
 But perhaps we already know.
 Perhaps we're living in a system not unlike the octopus'.
 We are appendages of things above us -- we process, and integrate, and make decisions.
 Maybe we can't know what it's like to be the octopus, but maybe our navigation of the corporate entities of capitalism tells us a little about what it's like to be the octopus' arms.

 {% include title.html name="2019-05-12" %}
 In conversation with my friend SL ages ago, had chance to work through a